Why is Body Language Relevant?

 - Mirroring - mirroring or synchronizing gestures and positions is a signal of interest and attraction.
 See mirroring.

 When considering body language in such detail, remember that males and females rely greatly on conversation and verbal communication to determine mutual attraction as soon as the situation allows.
-Body language in flirting can be significant in indicating a strong match, but just as easily can merely be an initial filtering stage which progresses no further because other (infinitely variable) personal or situational criteria on either or both sides are not met.
+Body language in flirting can be significant in indicating a strong match, but just as easily can merely be an initial filtering stage that progresses no further because other (infinitely variable) personal or situational criteria on either or both sides are not met.

 Important note.
 Also bear in mind that a lot of flirting happens for fun with no intention of proceeding to the sexual or romantic attachment.
 The purpose of this page is chiefly to explain body language signals, not to explain human relationships.

 As stated earlier there are reasons for the relative sparseness of male signals compared to female flirting signals.
-Men believe they take the lead, but actually mostly women do.
+Men believe they take the lead, but actually, mostly women do.

 Male signals of interest in females essentially follow normal body language rules, for example, widening eyes, dilated pupils, forward-leaning, prolonged direct eye contact, active listening reactions and these come into play once eye contact and/or proximity is established.